Jordan Colbert: Professional career

 Colbert signed as an undrafted free agent with the Miami Dolphins on May 10, 2024.
 He was waived by Miami on August 27, and signed to the team's practice squad the following day.
 Colbert spent the entirety of the 2024 season on the Dolphins' practice squad.

 Colbert signed a futures/reserve contract with Miami on January 7, 2025.
 He made the Dolphins' initial 53-man roster for the 2025 season, but was waived on August 27, after the team signed cornerback Rasul Douglas.
 On October 8, Colbert was promoted to the active roster.
+He played in five games for Miami, recording five combined tackles.
+On November 21, Colbert was placed on injured reserve due to a stinger he suffered in Week 11 against the Washington Commanders.

+On June 2, 2026, Colbert was waived after a failed physical.